• Colorectal Cancer Info MAIN MENU

-Family history plays an important role in determining your cancer risk.
-About 1 in 4 colorectal cancer patients have a family history of colorectal cancer.
-Family history means any of the following are true:
+Family history can determine your cancer risk.
+About one in four colorectal cancer patients have a family history of colorectal cancer.

 • At least one immediate family member (parent, brother, sister, child) was diagnosed under the age of 60.